By Jackie Rhoades

 Dallisgrass Weed: A Good Idea Gone Bad

 The dallisgrass weed (Paspalum dilitatum) hails from Uruguay and Argentina.
-It was introduced into the United States back in the 1800s as a fast growing forage plant that good survive our southern climes.
+It was introduced into the United States back in the 1800s as a fast growing forage plant that could survive our southern climes.
 Its common name is a tribute to A.T.
 Dallis, who was an ardent supporter of its use and import around the turn of the century.
 Too bad he made a mistake and his name is now attached to such a pernicious weed.

 As it turns out, the dallisgrass weed and its cousins, field paspalum and thin paspalum, liked their new environ a little too much and were soon growing out of control.
 Dallisgrass naturalized over most of the south.
 Unlike its cousins, however, dallisgrass is susceptible to an ergot fungus that is toxic to livestock.